Living in Chiang Mai, Thailand (+ what to do in Chiang Mai for tourists)

 Buddhist Temple Chiang Mai

-Chiang Mai was one of the first places we visited after taking that step into the unknown and it’s one of our favourite travel destinations.
+Chiang Mai was one of the first places we visited after taking that step into the unknown world of travel blogging and it’s one of our favourite travel destinations.

 It has a laid-back vibe that attracts people of all ages, from young digital nomads and families to retirees seeking a new and exotic lifestyle.